Fusion4Energy/F4Enix/docs/source/usage/introduction.rst

 * MCNP output file (only some basic features) by :py:mod:`f4enix.output.outputAPI`
 * VTK files by :py:mod:`f4enix.output.pyvistawrap`

+All classes and methods of the F4Enix API are documented and usage examples are provided in all the most important classes documentations.

 Short/mid term goals for the project:

 * support for MCNP Weight-Windows files